Mary L. Trump

-Mary Lea Trump (born May 3, 1965) is an American psychologist and author.
-A niece of former president Donald Trump, she has been critical of him as well as the rest of the Trump family.
-Her 2020 book about him and the family, Too Much and Never Enough, sold nearly one million copies on the day of its release.
-A second book, The Reckoning, followed in 2021.
+Mary Lea Trump (born May 3, 1965) is an American psychologist, author, and political commentator.
+She is the niece of Donald Trump, the 45th and 47th president of the United States.

+Her first book, Too Much and Never Enough (2020), which recounts her experiences growing up in the Trump family and offers a psychological profile of her uncle, sold nearly one million copies on the day of its release.
+It was followed by The Reckoning (2021) and Who Could Ever Love You (2024), both of which continued her exploration of trauma, politics, and family dynamics.

-In late 2020, Trump sued her uncle Donald, aunt Maryanne, and the estate of her late uncle Robert, claiming that they defrauded her of tens of millions of dollars from her interests in her grandfather Fred Trump's real-estate portfolio.
-A year later, Donald Trump sued Mary for at least $100 million for providing The New York Times with financial documents which it used as a source for a 2018 exposé about his wealth and the family's finances.
+In September 2020, Trump filed a lawsuit against Donald Trump, her aunt Maryanne Trump Barry, and the estate of her late uncle Robert Trump, alleging that they had defrauded her of tens of millions of dollars related to her share of her grandfather Fred Trump's real estate holdings.
+The case was dismissed in November 2022.
+In September 2021, Donald Trump filed a countersuit against her, seeking at least $100 million in damages for allegedly providing The New York Times with confidential financial documents used in a 2018 investigation into his wealth and the family's finances.

 Early life and education

-Trump was born in May 1965 to flight attendant Linda Lee Clapp and Fred Trump Jr., a commercial airline pilot of Trans World Airlines and son of real-estate developer Fred Trump (Donald Trump's father).
-Her older brother is Frederick Trump III.
+Mary Trump was born in May 1965 to flight attendant Linda Lea Clapp and Fred Trump Jr., eldest son of real-estate developer Fred Trump (Donald Trump's father).
+Mary's older brother is Fred Trump III, who has similarly criticized Donald Trump.
+When Mary was 16, her father died at 42 of a heart attack caused by alcoholism.

-Mary Trump's father, Fred Trump Jr., died on September 29, 1981, at the age of 42 from a heart attack caused by alcoholism, when she was aged 16.
-She was at school, watching a film in the auditorium with other children when a teacher pulled her aside and made her call home.
-She found out after a series of phone calls that her father had died.
-Mary was not able to see her father's body despite her request to do so and had to be content with saying her goodbye to a closed coffin at the funeral.

-Mary Lea Trump graduated from the Ethel Walker School in 1983.
-She studied English literature at Tufts University, earned a master's degree in English literature at Columbia University, for which she studied the works of William Faulkner and his dysfunctional fictional Compson family, and holds a PhD in clinical psychology from the Derner Institute of Advanced Psychological Studies at Adelphi University.
+Mary Trump graduated from the Ethel Walker School in 1983.
+She studied English literature at Tufts University, and earned a master's degree in English literature at Columbia University, for which she studied the works of William Faulkner and his dysfunctional fictional Compson family.
+She also attained a PhD in clinical psychology from the Derner Institute of Advanced Psychological Studies at Adelphi University.